Access to the DH Lab is reserved to a custom list of netIDs; please contact us using the information below to be added to the list.

-Being in the role of requester means that you agree to the following:
+Reserving the lab means that you agree to the following:

-- The requester is present for the lab use;
+- The person making the reservation is present for the lab use;

 - At the end of the session, lights are turned off and the lab door is locked.